vinceskahan/weewx-epaper/README.md

 * Documentation licensed under [CC BY 3.0](http://creativecommons.org/licenses/by/3.0)</li>

 ## Credits
 This is based on a few nice upstream projects.
-See the 'CREDITS' file in the subdirectory for more details.
+See the 'CREDITS' file here [(link)](CREDITS) for more details.